It’s a given, that most guitarists believe that acoustic guitars sound better the older they become. But is this really the case?

-Acoustic Resonance Enhancement Technology controls elements such as temperature, humidity and atmospheric pressure to prematurely age timber with the end goal of improving the tonal quality of the timber.
+Acoustic Resonance Enhancement Technology is a type of torrefaction that controls elements such as temperature, humidity, and atmospheric pressure to prematurely age timber with the end goal of improving the tonal quality of the timber.

-While only being rolled out on one model of guitar at the time of writing (Yamaha initially introduced A.R.E for ageing the timber used in their range of violins) initial feedback has been positive, but it is still very early days.
+Yamaha initially introduced A.R.E for aging the timber used in their range of violins.
+While initial feedback has been positive, it is still early days.

 Summing Things Up

-While the evidence is mostly anecdotal, it’s more or less taken as fact that acoustic guitars do sound better with age for the reasons outlined above.
-Unfortunately (with the exception of A.R.E technology) there’s no shortcut to ageing your guitar and improving its tone.
+While the evidence is mostly anecdotal, it’s more or less taken as a fact that acoustic guitars do sound better with age for the reasons outlined above.
+Unfortunately (with the exception of Torrefaction) there’s no shortcut to aging your guitar and improving its tone.
 Unless you plan to invest heavily in an antique, most of us are just going to have to wait it out to witness a noticeable change.
 But it’s good to know some things do actually get better with age.